TK-21st/latex-to-myst/README.rst

 ===========================
 LaTeX to MyST Pandoc Filter
 ===========================
+Latex-to-MyST converts a given :code:`.tex` file into a :code:`.md` file using MyST syntax.

-Latex-to-MyST implements a pandoc filter that converts a subset of LaTeX environments to MyST directives.
-Although it is probably more pandoc compatible to write a custom pandoc writer instead of using `RawBlocks` and `RawInline` to mimics one, the existence of `panflute`_ makes it much easier for python developers like me to work with filters instead of writers.
+To do this, the package implements a pandoc filter that converts a subset of LaTeX environments to MyST directives.
+Although it is probably more pandoc compatible to write a custom pandoc writer instead of using :code:`RawBlocks` and :code:`RawInline` to mimics one, the existence of :code:`panflute`_ makes it much easier for python developers like me to work with filters instead of writers.

 To use this filter, install the package by::